 The purchasing cycle refers to the phases your audience goes through on their path to conversion.
 It is broken down into three stages: awareness, consideration, and decision.
 Identifying where your audience is in the purchase funnel can help you send more personalized emails that help them take the next step.

-For example, you may have subscribers that just joined your email list to receive a free promotion, and you will also have loyal customers.
-Dynamic email content can help you send messages with tailored information, depending where a subscriber is in the purchase cycle.
+For example, you may have subscribers that just joined your email list to receive free promotions, and you will also have loyal customers.
+Dynamic email content can help you send messages with tailored information, depending on where a subscriber is in the purchase cycle.

 If you email a current customer, you would want to share your current offer with them and encourage them to invite friends to check out your business.
 You wouldn’t want to send an email like this to someone who just subscribed to your email list and hasn’t made a purchase yet.
 Instead, you may send them a promotional offer to encourage them to purchase.